decision_ref that authorised it and emits an execution_ref: decision-bound,

 The connectors are open, keystone-only editions (Apache-2.0), built on the AlgoVoi substrate’s

-integration notes.
-The signed, hash-linked chain of operations (PQC + CCC ingest) is the
+signed, hash-linked chain of operations (PQC + CCC ingest) is the commercial tier.Where they fit

 Connectors hang off theexecution_ref stage of the keystone.
 One decision can authorise work